FernandoPC25/AINotebooksVault/README.md

 ## Code Explanation

-In this repository, you'll find Jupyter notebooks containing code snippets and parts of the code that are explained in more detail in articles published on Medium or Towards Data Science.
+In this repository, you'll find Jupyter notebooks containing code snippets and parts of the code that are explained in more detail in articles published on Medium.
 These articles provide a deeper understanding and explanation of the code presented in the notebooks.

 If you are looking for a more thorough and easy-to-understand explanation, you can visit the articles on Medium using the links provided below: